-In general, when you make a withdrawal from your 401K before you reach age 59 ½, the Internal Revenue Service may charge you a 10% early withdrawal penalty.
+In general, when you make a withdrawal from your 401(k) before you reach age 59 ½, the Internal Revenue Service may charge you a 10% early withdrawal penalty.

-If your employer plan provides for hardship distributions, you can take a portion of your 401K funds to assist in paying for some specific expenses without paying the standard 10% early withdrawal penalty.
+If your employer plan provides for hardship distributions, you can take a portion of your 401(k) funds to assist in paying for some specific expenses without paying the standard 10% early withdrawal penalty.
 Each employer plan is different, though, so even if your plan allows for hardship distributions, it may not allow for the particular use you have in mind.

 - Tuition, including room and board, for yourself, your spouse, dependents and certain beneficiaries